Scharnhorst-class cruiser: Service history

 Upon commissioning, both ships of the class served with the reconnaissance force of the High Seas Fleet, Scharnhorst briefly serving as the flagship of I Scouting Group from mid-1908 to early 1909.
 During this period, they conducted routine training exercises, went on cruises with the rest of the fleet, and escorted Kaiser Wilhelm II's yacht on visits abroad.
-In early 1908, Scharnhorst was badly damaged after she ran aground, necessitating significant repairs.
+This included a major fleet cruise into the Atlantic Ocean in mid-1908.
+Early that year, Scharnhorst was badly damaged after she ran aground, necessitating significant repairs.